NoJamesHere/PyMultiChat/README.md

 This is my first actual attempt at implementing classes inside a python project.

 ## Important Note: This repository is currently still WIP (Work-In-Progress).
-Please consider that this will be very unstable at runtime and might hold potential security risks and threats.
+Please consider that this might be very unstable at runtime and might hold potential security risks.

 List of implementation ideas:
 - Rooms + Topics ✔